folkertvanheusden/8086-processor-emulation-validation-testset/README.md

 ----------
 After you've assembled a .bin-file, load it into memory at 0x0000 and start running at 0x0800.
 They should all finish in a fraction of a second.
+Assembling should be done with 'as86 -0' to make sure it uses 8086 instructions.

 When successfully executed, 0xa5ee in the SI register and then HLT is invoked.
 A failed test only runs HLT at some point.